RichardLitt/open-source-protocol/README.md

 ###Contribute

 This is a work in progress.
 Please open an [issue](https://github.com/RichardLitt/open-source-metatags/issues) to discuss how the Open Source Metatags can be improved.
+PRs are encouraged!